rspamd/rspamd/doc/faq.md

 sysctl kern.corefile=/coreland/%N.core
 ```

-or a separated core for each crash (that includes PID of process):
+or a separate core for each crash (that includes PID of process):

 ```
 sysctl kern.corefile=/coreland/%N-%p.core